Jordon Ibe

-Jordon Ashley Femi Ibe (/ˈdʒɔːrdən 'aɪb/ EYEB; born 8 December 1995) is an English professional footballer who plays as a winger.
+Jordon Ashley Femi Ibe (/ˈdʒɔːrdən 'aɪb/ EYEB; born 8 December 1995) is an English professional footballer who plays as a winger for Bulgarian First League club Lokomotiv Sofia.

 After coming up through the youth system of Wycombe Wanderers, for whom he made his debut in the Football League as a 15-year-old, Ibe joined Liverpool in 2012.
 He spent time on loan at Championship clubs Birmingham City in the 2013–14 season and Derby County in 2014–15.
 In 2016, he signed for Premier League club AFC Bournemouth for a then club record £15 million fee, and was released in 2020.
 He spent the 2020–21 season with Derby County, but played little, and joined Adanaspor in January 2022.
+In October 2023, after a year out, Ibe joined National League club Ebbsfleet United, but played only once, and a year later spent a couple of months with Isthmian League club Hayes & Yeading United.
+On November 15, Lokomotiv Sofia announced that he had signed a contract lasting until 2027, marking his return to professional football after several years playing in lower-level leagues.

-He has represented England from under-18 to under-21 level.
+Ibe represented England from under-18 to under-21 level.

 Club career

 Early career

 Ibe was born in Bermondsey, in the London Borough of Southwark, and attended Sacred Heart Catholic School, Camberwell.
 He signed for the Wycombe Wanderers youth team in 2007 at the age of 12, following his release from the Charlton Athletic youth team.

 Ibe came up through the youth system at Wycombe, and made his first-team debut on 9 August 2011 in the League Cup victory against Colchester United at Adams Park, coming on as an extra-time substitute aged 15 years and 244 days.
 On 15 October, at the age of 15 years and 311 days, he came on in the 90th minute of the victory against Hartlepool United and became Wycombe's youngest-ever Football League player.
 He made his first senior start against Sheffield Wednesday 14 days later and scored in the 2–1 loss, becoming the youngest Wycombe goalscorer in the Football League.
 In all, Ibe made 11 appearances and scored once for Wanderers.